Wayfarer's Chapel, Palos Verdes

 The peaceful interior of the chapel.

 From Highway 1 southbound, after you've driven through the town of Redondo Beach, turn right on Palos Verdes Blvd.
 Head south on Palos Verdes Blvd, and turn right at the triangle, onto Palos Verdes Dr West.
 Continue along Palos Verdes Dr West, which becomes Palos Verdes Dr South.
 It will feel like you're in the wilderness, but continue on!
 Once you get to the Abalone Cove area, you will see a brown sign for Wayfarer's Chapel at the entrance to their driveway.
-Turn left and park in the large parking lot.
+Turn left into the large parking lot.

 Admission is free.